-Between 2003 and 2006, U.S. fire departments responded to about 31,000 structure fires in vacant buildings annually, according to the National Fire Protection Association, with an average of 50 deaths, 141 injuries and $642 million in direct property damage reported per year.
-In addition, approximately 20 firefighters died annually in those years while fighting structure fires.
+U.S. fire departments respond to about 30,000 structure fires in vacant buildings annually, according to the National Fire Protection Association, with an average of 60 deaths, 160 injuries and $710 million in direct property damage reported per year.
+In addition, approximately 20 firefighters died while fighting structure fires.

 These statistics do not include losses to adjacent properties.
 The spread of fire to neighboring businesses and communities is a greater threat in urban areas where structures are closer together.
 Many vacant properties are not insured at all or don’t have policy payment limits high enough to cover the full replacement cost after a total loss.